Member of Parliament (Sri Lanka)

 In Sri Lanka a Member of Parliament (MP), is the title given to any one of the 225 individuals elected or appointed to serve in the Parliament of Sri Lanka.

 Electoral system

 Of the 225 members, 196 are elected from 22 electoral districts, which are multi-member.
 The remaining 29 MPs are elected from National Lists allocated to the parties (and independent groups) in proportion to their share of the national vote.

 Elections

 All MP positions become simultaneously vacant for elections held on a five-year cycle.
 If a vacancy arises at another time, due to death or resignation, then an electoral district vacancy may be filled by the second highest scoring candidate in the last election from that electoral district.

+Eligibility

+Any Sri Lankan citizen may be elected to parliament unless disqualified to do so under the Article 90 of the Constitution, which includes any individual who is;